jamisonrobey/antique-blockchain-website/hardhat/README.md

 You can find the contract code under `contracts/`

+## Setup

+Clone this repository and then install the packages in this directory:
+ - `cd hardhat`
+ - `npm install`

+## Running

 To run the tests locally:
- - `npm install`
  - `npx hardhat test`
  - This runs all tests on local hardhat network